Why Every Contractor Needs a Business Dashboard

 But a dashboard does not have to mean a spreadsheet, a pivot table, or an accounting degree.
 It can be one screen you open on your phone while your coffee cools.

-What we built into Jobkore starts with the dashboard you see the moment you log in: five cards showing this month's revenue, last month, year to date, outstanding balance, and overdue amount.
+The Jobkore dashboard starts with the screen you see the moment you log in: five cards showing this month's revenue, last month, year to date, outstanding balance, and overdue amount.
 Below that, a 12-month chart showing paid versus outstanding.
 Below that, your recent estimates and invoices with status badges so you can see what needs attention.

 When you need to go deeper, the Reports page breaks it down further: conversion rates, estimates sent, revenue by client, and date range filtering so you can compare any period.
 Hank's Analysis reads your numbers and gives you a plain-language summary of what is going well, what needs attention, and what to do next.